FlowFuse/website/src/blog/2023/10/custom-vuetify-components-dashboard.md

 [Progress circular](https://vuetifyjs.com/en/components/progress-circular/) to
 build a count down timer.

-The documentation explain what elements one can change, in this case the size and width.
+The documentation explains which elements one can change, in this case the size and width.
 Having set those to the values you'd want in your dashboard, the HTML is generated for you, in my case it's: